Yurik72/ESPHap/README.md

 Those sketch as well includes advanced features:
 - Web File Manager
 - OTA
-- Built-in web site
+- Simple web site
 - Sending data to ThingSpeak

-Build instruction the same as for sketches above.
+Build instructiona are the same as for the sketches above.

 ## Fan servicer example